Scanbuy-Inc/dcoupon-public-docs/dcoupon-sdk/android-SETUP.md

 ## Set up Dcoupon SDK

+**NOTE: Steps 1 & 2 are just orientative.
+You can load your JSON config in any way.**

 1. Add a json file to your app res/raw folder with the following:
 ```json
 {